Has9Coders/UWA_R_Session2/README.md

 #> 6 China       2000  1280428583
 ```

-**CONGRATULAIONS, you have covered the basics of data wrangling in R**
+**CONGRATULATIONS, you have covered the basics of data wrangling in R**

 *Source:*